What is PHA Filament? A Complete Guide to Properties, Printing, and Applications

 Recommended Extrusion Temperature Profile:

-- Drying Conditions: 60°C – 70°C for 4 to 6 hours using a desiccant or vacuum dryer.
+PHA is highly sensitive to moisture.
+Pre-dry at 60°C – 70°C for 4 to 6 hours using a desiccant or vacuum dryer to prevent hydrolytic degradation.

 Compounding with PLA and Additives: